-The hike is called the Strip Tease trail because it is named after the pools that collect along the hike.
+The hike is called the Strip Tease trail because it is named after the pools that collect along the Tsitsikamma hiking trail.
 The rock (limestone?) has been carved out over a long period of time by the river and formed pools that have been named very silly names like “Bikini Pool”

 “Topless Pool” and “Bottomless Pool”, etc. (directions for the article of clothing you should take off when you dive in!).

-Would I recommend this hike?
+Would I recommend this for Tsitsikamma adventures?
 Absolutely.
 It was one of the best hikes I’ve done.

-The three of us had a lot of fun stripping off our clothes and being in the wilderness naked, because why not?
+The three of us had a lot of fun stripping off our clothes on the striptease trail and being in the wilderness naked, because why not?
 We were the only ones there!

 We jumped into the tea river at the end and it was divine!
 Cool, refreshing.
 We sundried on the pebbly beach as we ate our lunches.

 The only thing I would caution against is taking the mountain route back to the lodge.
 In an attempt at a loop, hikers can take the high road back which walks along the crest of the mountains and gives the walkers views of the gorge and river from above.
-This route sucked: it was badly maintained and the underbrush was so bad we were worried we’d lose site of the trail.
+This part of the Tsitsikamma hiking trail sucked: it was badly maintained and the underbrush was so bad we were worried we’d lose site of the trail.

 Plus, we all got covered in cuts from all the scratchy bushes and leaves.
-Definitely avoid this route and just go back the way you came in.
+Definitely avoid this part of the striptease trail and just go back the way you came in.

-We finished the day around 4pm after starting at 10:45am!
+We finished the day around 4pm after starting our Tsitsikamma adventures at 10:45am!
 A great day!